scilus/fibernavigator/README.rst

 If you are new here and are coming after seeing the presentation in Rome, you can find the version containing Real-time fMRI and all the latest tools in the Releases_ page.

-For other users, please note that the Fibernavigator now has a Real-time fMRI mode, new anatomy coloring modes.
+For other users, please note that the Fibernavigator now has a Real-time fMRI mode and new anatomy coloring modes.
 The branch containing this code is rtfmri-coloring-feature, and is based on wxWidgets 3.0.